iossifovlab/gpf/userdocs/administration/getting_started.rst

 Example Usage of GPF Python Interface [FIXME]
 #####################################

-Simplest way to start using GPF system python API is to import `variants_db`
+Simplest way to start using GPF's Python API is to import the ``variants_db``
 object:

 .. code-block:: python3

     from DAE import variants_db as vdb

-This `vdb` factory object allows you to get all studies and datasets in the configured GPF instance.
+This ``vdb`` factory object allows you to get all studies and datasets in the configured GPF instance.
 For example to list all studies configured in the startup GPF instance use: